jlmelville/mize/cran-comments.md

 ## New release

-This is a feature and maintenance release that adds optimizer diagnostics and gradient checking, and improves validation, callback budgeting, line-search behavior, and Newton and quasi-Newton robustness.
+This is a feature and maintenance release.

 ## Test environments